mori-cyber/PyDeploy/README.md

 ![photo_6007926981406080815_y](https://github.com/mori-cyber/PyDeploy/assets/65276280/934e5858-4873-4dc0-b9c6-d7751f47267c)

-3- for the third practice, we do the:
+3- for the third task, we do the:
 - [ ]  Find a new API with Auth token
 - [ ]  Test it
 I do Bitcoin API